King County District Court roiled by alleged racist statements made by former presiding judge

 Mahoney announced she was stepping down as presiding judge on Feb.
 24, after she allegedly used the racist slur.
 Since then, at least two district court judges have called on her to resign.

-Neither the court nor the state Commission on Judicial Conduct, which is responsible for investigating complaints against judicial officers, will confirm or deny that an investigation has been opened into Mahoney’s alleged use of a racist slur. or
+Neither the court nor the state Commission on Judicial Conduct, which is responsible for investigating complaints against judicial officers, will confirm or deny that an investigation has been opened into Mahoney’s alleged use of the N-word.

 “The Judiciary has zero tolerance for racism, racist words, or discrimination of any kind,” York is quoted as saying in the statement.
 “King County District Court is responsible for providing equal access to justice for all, and our mission is to treat all persons with fairness and respect.”